gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## SCTP Restart Considerations  {#sec-restart}

-This section deals with the handling of an unexpected INIT chunk during an Association lifetime as described in {{RFC9260}} section 5.2 with the purpose of achieving a Restart of the current Association.
+This section deals with the handling of an unexpected INIT chunk during an Association lifetime as described in Section 5.2 of {{RFC9260}}
+with the purpose of achieving a Restart of the current Association.

 The SCTP Restart procedure is defined to maintain the security